Aerobid aerosol inhalerPronunciation

 - you are allergic to any ingredient in Aerobid aerosol inhaler

-- you are having a severe asthma attack requiring quick relief
+- you are having an asthma attack

 Contact your doctor or health care provider right away if any of these apply to you.